Q-lyrx/Barber-Therapy-Website-front-end/replit.md

 ## System Architecture

-The application is fully configured as a static website with no backend dependencies:
+The application is fully configured as a frontend-only static website with no backend dependencies:

 ### Frontend Architecture (Static)
 - **Framework**: React 18 with TypeScript